joeferg425/RECTFDEMOS/ctfs/ctf1/CTF1_README.md

 ## Description ##

 This exercise uses a binary built from the CTF1 source found in `./RECTFDEMOS/ctfs/ctf1/src`.
-Do not look at the source code unless you get stuck.
-If you have already built a binary from source, then it should be located in `./RECTFDEMOS/ctfs/ctf1/bin`.
-In windows, run `ctf1_x86_pe.exe`, on a linux system run `ctf1_x86_elf`.
+Do not look at the source code unless you have completed the exercise, or intend to cheat.
+If you have already built the binary from source, then it should be located in `./RECTFDEMOS/ctfs/ctf1/bin`.
+In windows, run `ctf1_x86_pe.exe`, on a Linux system run `ctf1_x86_elf`.

 When you run the CTF1 binary, you will see the following prompt: